 The aim of the Honours program is to provide students who have completed to a sufficiently high standard all the requirements of the Bachelor of Science, or another qualification which the Faculty Board agrees is equivalent, the opportunity to pursue relevant coursework and research project that will prepare them for higher degree study.

 The course provides the foundations that will underpin ongoing professional development, preparing graduates for further study in a science or non-science related discipline or for a career in a science related field or in other areas where the range of skills and knowledge acquired is needed or desirable.

-Graduates of the course are expected to be able to:
+On completion of the course students will be able to: